simh/simh/0readmeAsynchIO.txt

      point of view) at least 'n' instructions after it was initiated.

 Benefits.
-   Allows a simulator to execute simulated instructions concurrently with I/O operations which may take numerous milliseconds to perform.
+   - Allows a simulator to execute simulated instructions concurrently with I/O operations which may take numerous milliseconds to perform.
-   Allows a simulated device to potentially avoid polling for the arrival of data.
+   - Allows a simulated device to potentially avoid polling for the arrival of data.
 Polling consumes host processor CPU cycles which may better be spent executing simulated instructions or letting other host processes run.
 Measurements made of available instruction execution easily demonstrate the benefits of parallel instruction and I/O activities.
-A VAX simulator with a process running a disk intensive application in one process was able to process 11 X the number of Dhrystone operations with Asynch I/O enabled.
+A VAX simulator with a process running a disk intensive application in one process was able to run (in another process) 11 times the number of Dhrystone operations with Asynch I/O enabled vs not enabled.
+   - Allows simulator clock ticks to track wall clock was precisely as possible under varying I/O load and activities.

 Asynch I/O is provided through a callback model.
 SimH Libraries which provide Asynch I/O support: sim_disk sim_tape
    sim_ether
+   sim_console
+   sim_tmxr

 Requirements to use:
 The Simulator's instruction loop needs to be modified to include a single